Statistical inference for association studies in the presence of binary outcome misclassification: Simulations

-\textbf{Setting 3:} In Setting 3, the average $P(Y = 1)$ was 64.7\% and the average $P(Y^* = 1)$ was 54.8\% (Table \ref{probability-results-table}).
-Per the simulation design, there was no misclassification for $Y = 2$.
-The average correct classification rate was 84.6\% for $P(Y = 1)$.
-In this setting, the naive analysis and perfect sensitivity methods return highly biased $\beta$ estimates (Table \ref{parameter-results-table}).
-There is also substantial bias in the $\gamma$ estimates for the perfect sensitivity EM method.
-This is unsurprising, since the $\gamma_{120}$ and $\gamma_{12Z}$ terms govern the specificity portion of the \textit{observation mechanism}, which is error-free in this setting.
-The framework of Setting 3 matches the \textit{SAMBA} EM method developed by Beesley and Mukherjee\cite{beesley2020statistical}, and it is unsurprising that low bias and rMSE is observed across all \textit{SAMBA} EM parameter estimates.
-Despite making no assumptions on misclassification direction in a setting with perfect specificity, the proposed EM and MCMC parameter estimates have low bias for all $\beta$ terms and for $\gamma_{110}$ and $\gamma_{11Z}$.
-Substantial bias is observed in the EM case for $\gamma_{120}$ and $\gamma_{12Z}$.
+The framework of Setting 3 matches the \textit{SAMBA}-Specificity method developed by Beesley and Mukherjee,\cite{beesley2020statistical} and it is unsurprising that low bias and rMSE is observed across all \textit{SAMBA}-Specificity parameter estimates.
+Despite making no assumptions on misclassification direction in a setting with perfect specificity, the parameter estimates for the proposed EM algorithm and direct maximization approaches have low bias for all $\boldsymbol{\beta}$ terms and for $\gamma_{110}$ and $\gamma_{11Z}$.
+While the bias for the $\boldsymbol{\beta}$, $\gamma_{110}$, $\gamma_{11Z}$ estimates from the proposed MCMC method are slightly higher than that observed from direct maximization or the EM algorithm, it still only reaches a relative magnitude of between $4\%$ and $11\%$.
+Moreover, the spread of MCMC parameter estimates is smaller than that of estimates obtained from the other two novel methods.
+Substantial bias is observed in the $\gamma_{120}$ and $\gamma_{12Z}$ estimates obtained from the direct maximization, EM algorithm, and MCMC approaches.
 This bias is largely the result of extreme parameter estimates in some simulated datasets, as observed in Figure \ref{fig:ps_sim_results_histogram}.
-Despite the extreme variation in the $\gamma_{120}$ and $\gamma_{12Z}$ estimates across simulations, the remaining parameters are estimated with low bias and with rMSE near that of the \textit{SAMBA} EM estimates (Table \ref{parameter-results-table}).
-In the MCMC results for $\gamma_{120}$ and $\gamma_{12Z}$, we see much less bias and much smaller rMSE than the EM estimates.
-This behavior is likely due to the Uniform prior distribution, which limited the posterior samples to the $[-10, 10]$ range.
-In Table \ref{probability-results-table}, both the EM and MCMC methods return accurate estimates of $P(Y = 1)$ and $P(Y = 2)$.
-The EM method slightly overestimates sensitivity and slightly underestimates specificity.
-The MCMC method also slightly overestimates sensitivity, but correctly estimates perfect specificity in the datasets.
+Despite the extreme variation in the $\gamma_{120}$ and $\gamma_{12Z}$ estimates across simulations, it should be noted that the remaining parameters are estimated with low bias and with rMSE near that of the \textit{SAMBA}-Specificity estimates (Table \ref{parameter-results-table}).
+Thus, despite our model's incorrect assumption of imperfect specificity, parameter estimates for the $\beta_0$, $\beta_X$, $\gamma_{110}$, and $\gamma_{11Z}$ coefficients are still highly accurate.